Numerical semigroups, polyhedra, and posets I: the group cone: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Jackson Autry, Winfried Bruns, Jes\'us De Loera, Hayan Nam, Sherilyn Tamagawa, and Dane Wilburne for numerous helpful conversations.
+The authors would like to thank Jackson Autry, Winfried Bruns, Jes\'us De Loera, Hayan Nam, Sherilyn Tamagawa, and Dane Wilburne for numerous helpful conversations, as well as the anonymous referees for their helpful comments.
 The first author is supported by NSF Grant DMS-1802281.